sbanerjee1776/CourseProject-Samsung/CodeBook.md

 Note 2: Shorter variable names such as Acc for Acceleration, Gyro for Gyroscope etc. were preferred over the longer forms to keep the variable names manageable for subsequent analysis.
 The Google R StyleGuide has been followed as far as possible.
 See [google](https://google-styleguide.googlecode.com/svn/trunk/Rguide.xml)

-run_analysis.R takes the Samsung data set does the following things that generates the tidy data file that contains the means of the means and standard deviations of the original measurements grouped by subject ID and by activity
+run_analysis.R takes the Samsung data set and does the following things that generates the tidy data file.
+The tidy data file contains the means of the means and standard deviations of the original measurements grouped by subject ID and by activity

 * Checks if dplyr is installed and available, if not it installs and loads the package
 * The feature names are loaded from the features.txt file